-Mr. Heiss discussed the EDA requirements of private sector representation on the SEAGO Executive Board, stating that the second term of Mr. Mark Schmitt will expire at the February 23 meeting of the Board.
+Mr. Heiss discussed the EDA requirements of private sector representation on the SEAGO Executive Board, stating that the second term of Mr. Mark Schmitt expired at the February 23 meeting of the Board.
 There is a need to find a replacement and that Ms. Barbara Richardson had been recommended as a potential replacement from the education sector.
 Ms. Richardson has agreed to serve in this capacity.

-Mr. McLachlan made a motion to recommend the appointment of Ms. Barbara Richardson as a Cochise County Private Sector Representative on the Executive Board.
+Mayor Bob Rivera made a motion to appoint Ms. Barbara Richardson as a Cochise County Private Sector Representative as recommended by the Administrative Council.

+MOTION: Mayor Rivera

+SECOND: Ms. Smerekanich

-MOTION: Matt McLachlan SECOND: Matthew Williams ACTION: UNANIMOUS
+ACTION: UNANIMOUS

-5. Consideration of the proposed revisions to the FY2016-FY2018 Method of Distribution for CDBG funding.
+5. Consideration of the proposed revisions to the FY2016 - FY2018 Method of Distribution for CDBG funding.

 Ms. Bonnie Williams provided proposed revisions to the FY16 - FY18 Method of Distribution stating that under SEAGO's current Method of Distribution (MOD) for Fiscal Years 2016 - 2018, each of the six jurisdictions participating in the Community Development Block Grant (CDBG) Regional Account (RA) for the Cochise County subregion receive 1⁄2 of the available funding every third year.
-Due to the extensive administrative requirements of the CDBG program, the City of Willcox was considering entering into an arrangement with the City of Bisbee under which Bisbee would receive the entire Cochise County RA allocation in 2018, and in turn, Willcox would receive the entire RA allocation in 2021.

-In discussing the proposed gifting of funds, it was suggested that the participating Cochise County jurisdictions consider revising the current MOD to implement a six-year rotation under which each community would receive the entire RA allocation, to enable these jurisdictions to accomplish projects of larger scale than under the current MOD.
+Due to the extensive administrative requirements of the CDBG program, it was suggested that the participating Cochise County jurisdictions consider revising the current MOD to implement a six-year rotation under which each community would receive the entire RA allocation, to enable these jurisdictions to accomplish projects of larger scale than under the current MOD.
 As a result, a Subregional Working Group made up of the six participating jurisdictions from Cochise County scheduled a conference call on January 11th, to discuss whether to revise the MOD to implement a six-year rotation.
 After discussing the matter, it was the consensus of the Working Group (five in favor, and one against) to revise the FY2016 - FY2018 MOD to reflect a six-year rotation schedule beginning with Bisbee in 2018.
+Ms. Williams and Mr. Heiss responded to questions.

-Mr. Basteen made a motion to recommend approval of the proposed revision to the FY2016-FY2018 Method of Distribution to the Executive Board.
+Supervisor Gomez made a motion to approve the proposed revision to the FY2016 - FY2018 Method of Distribution as recommended by the Administrative Council.